-Assistant Professor of Anthropology
+Associate Professor of Anthropology

-Office Location: 121 Howard Hall
+Office Location: 132 Howard Hall

+My PhD in anthropology is from the School of Oriental and African Studies (SOAS) in London, with a dissertation on traditional healers in Mozambique.
 After obtaining my PhD, I moved to South Africa, where I served as a Mellon postdoctoral fellow at the Department of Anthropology at the University of Witwatersrand in Johannesburg.